-You can independently configure the security behavior of each of the APB interfaces:
+You can independently configure the security behavior of each of the APB interfaces.
+The following table describes each APB configuration option.

-Table 2-18 APB security configuration options
+Table 2-20 APB security configuration options

 Configuration option Description Pin If the protocol is APB4, the PPROT pin communicates the security attribute to the downstream slave.
 If the protocol is APB3, the pin option is not available as PPROT is not supported on APB3.
-In this case, only the programmable, Always Secure, and Always Non-secure options are available.
+In this case, only the programmable, always Secure, and always Non-secure options are available.
 Programmable PMNI contains a software programmable register to set the security attribute of the assets in the downstream slave.
 If the register bit is set to 1, the downstream slave is Non-secure.
 If the register bit is set to 0, then the downstream slave is Secure.
 Where the protocol is APB4: If the register is configured to indicate a Non-secure slave, the security attribute is passed on the PPROT pin.
 If the register is configured to indicate a Secure slave, the Non-secure requests are not passed downstream.
 Instead, they are terminated at the PMNI with a protocol-compliant response and SLVERR.
 Incoming Secure requests are passed downstream to the slave with the security attribute communicated on the PPROT pin.
 Always Secure Only Secure transactions can access components that are attached to this specific APB master interface.
 If the protocol is APB4, the security attribute is communicated on the PPROT pin.
 Non-secure requests are not passed downstream.
 Instead, they are terminated at the PMNI with a protocol-compliant response and SLVERR.
 Always Non-secure Both Secure and Non-secure transactions can access components that are attached to this specific APB master interface.
 If the protocol is APB4, the security attribute is communicated on the PPROT pin.

-The Reset value for the programmable security register is:
+The following table contains the reset value and description for the PMNI programmable security register.

-Table 2-19 Programmable security register reset value
+Table 2-21 PMNI programmable security register reset value